Nationwide vs. Met Life Pet Insurance

 Nationwide vs. Met Life Pet Insurance: Bottom Line

-Choosing between Nationwide and Met Life depends on your priorities.
-Nationwide offers better pet insurance for cats, particularly excelling in customer service, with its 4.4 out of 5.0 Trustpilot score and A+ BBB rating.
-Met Life is the ideal option for dog insurance, offering more affordable coverage with no waiting period for accidents and no upper age limits for enrollment.
+Choosing between Nationwide and Met Life depends on what matters most to you.
+Nationwide is the better option for cat insurance and ranks higher for customer service, with a 4.4 out of 5 Trustpilot score and an A+ BBB rating.
+Met Life works well for dog insurance, with lower premiums, no waiting period for accidents and no upper age limit for enrollment.

 Nationwide vs. Met Life Pet Insurance Comparison: FAQ